Frequently Asked Questions

 Who is your payment processor?

-We use Balanced Payments as our processor for all transactions.
-They are fully PCI compliant, and full credit card information is never stored on our servers.
+We use Stripe, Inc. as our processor for all transactions.
+Stripe is fully PCI compliant, and user credit card information is never stored on our servers.

 Do you allow international researchers?

 At this time, we are only hosting projects based in the United States.
 However, we plan to be available internationally soon.
 In preparation, we're piloting select projects in Canada, Australia, and the UK.
 If you're a researcher based in one of these countries, we encourage you to submit this short questionnaire